Nome, Alaska Muskox Photography Workshop Sept 3-7th 2026

-We have six openings for a fall muskox in autumn tundra colors.
-Add to cart and pay the $1000 deposit; the balance will be billed 45 days before departure, but you can pay anytime before that as well.
+We have a total of six openings for a fall muskox in autumn tundra colors.
+Add to cart and pay the $1,500 deposit; the balance will be billed 45 days before departure, but you can pay anytime before that as well.

-Total cost for the workshop is $3,550.00 USD PP no Single supllement yu get your own room and bathroom.
+The total cost for the workshop is $3,250.00 USD per person, with no single supplement; you will have your own private room and bathroom.

-Come and join us September 3rd to 7th, 2026, for a 4-night, 5-day photographing muskoxen in the fall colors of the tundra.
-Up-close-and-personal photography and encounters with musk oxen.
+Come and join us September 3rd to 7th, 2026, for a 4-night, 5-day photographing of muskoxen in the fall colors of the tundra.
+Experience up-close-and-personal photography and encounters with musk oxen.

 A 4-Night, 5-Day Adventure Into Alaska’s Untamed Magic